 Citizens of the United States,

 Have you ever heard of the USS Constitution?
 It is a four deck, 44-gun frigate built in 1797.
-It is the most decorated warship of its age, winning battles against the French, the British, and the Barbary pirates.
+It is the most decorated warship of its era.
 Today, it is the oldest commissioned warship in the world still in service.
 She is, without a doubt, a national treasure.

 Now, let me tell you about the USS Gerald R. Ford.
-It is not only the largest aircraft carrier in the world, she is the largest warship ever built.
-It has 25 decks and carries 75+ aircraft.
+It is the largest warship ever built.
+It has 25 decks and carries 75 aircraft.
 It is nuclear powered, has next generation radars, electromagnetic launch systems, and surface-to-air missiles.
-A single one of these ships carries more firepower than most national air forces.

-Now.
-If you had to go into battle tomorrow, which ship would you rather be on?
+If you had to go into battle tomorrow and your life depended on it, which ship would you rather be on?
 The 100,000 ton aircraft carrier?
 Or the 18th century frigate?

-Of course, we are not really talking about ships.
-They are a metaphor used to prove a point.
-We are really talking about our government.
-Just as the USS Constitution cannot serve the American People as she once did, neither can the US Constitution serve us as she once did.
-Our political system, the one built atop our Constitution, is either deeply corrupt or grossly negligent, and until we regain control of it, life for all of us just gets worse: the cost of living will keep rising, the culture war will keep intensifying, and the rule of law will keep breaking down.
-Our existing government simply cannot satisfy the needs of a modern civilization.
+The answer should be obvious, and the metaphor should be clear.
+We must face reality.
+Just as the USS Constitution cannot serve the American People as it once did, neither can the US Constitution serve us as it once did.
+The Constitution was created for a pre-industrial nation of 3 million Americans, yet we live in a post-industrial nation of 350 million citizens.
+Our political system, the one built atop the foundation of our Constitution, is undeniably corrupt and/or grossly negligent.
+Until we regain control of our government, life for all of us just gets worse: the cost of living will keep rising, the culture war will keep intensifying, and the rule of law will keep breaking down.
+An 18th century government cannot satisfy the needs of a 21st century population.

-We must organize a modern Constitutional Convention.
+The only genuine solution is to organize a modern Constitutional Convention.
 Not an amendment, not an Article V Convention of States; a full-fledged, bona fide, reboot-the-Republic Constitutional Convention.
-We do not want or need a violent insurrection or a bloody rebellion; we need a non-violent, digital, diplomatic, participatory revolution to begin the process of transitioning to the third iteration of our American democracy.
+Anything less is inadequate to the severity of the situation.
+We do not want or need a violent insurrection or a bloody rebellion; we need a nonviolent, digital, diplomatic, democratic revolution to begin the process of transitioning to the third version of our American democracy.
+Anything else leads to continued decay.

 Just as a ship is designed by a collection of specialists (electricians, engineers, etc.), so too should our government be designed by a collection of specialists (economists, political scientists, etc.) who consider the needs and preferences of the crew (all American citizens).
-The plan is to assemble the best minds in the Union to debate and design the next iteration of our democratic experiment, just like we did in 1787.
+The goal is to assemble the best minds in the Union to debate and design the next iteration of our democratic experiment, just like we did in 1787.
+This congregation is the best of all possible options open to us.

-But unlike last time, we must take advantage of the awesome power of modern technology to broadcast the discussions of our delegates so that “We the People” can criticize, comment, and cheer from the comfort and safety of our homes.
+Because unlike last time, we can take advantage of the awesome power of modern technology to broadcast the discussions of our delegates so that “We the People” can criticize, comment, and cheer from the comfort and safety of our homes.
 A digitized Convention would reveal the will of the American People in unprecedented detail, allow our foremost experts to educate the nation on the mechanics of modern governance, and provide a unifying cultural experience for the nation.
-By combining executive direction, specialized expertise, and public feedback, we can design the best government in the world.
-This Convention would not just be a political solution to a political problem, it would be a solution to our alarming cultural divergence.
-If structured and executed correctly, this Convention could act as a reunifying narrative for the American People.
+This Convention would not just be a political solution to a political problem, it would be a cultural solution to our alarming, growing cultural divide.
+By combining executive direction, specialized expertise, public feedback, and digital technology, we can design the best government in the world.

 The goal is not to make our Union great again, the goal is to make our Union greater than ever.
 A digital Constitutional Convention would become our generation’s greatest achievement, restore the Republic, and create the most democratic Constitution in the world.
 So let’s do that.
 Let’s close this dark chapter in our history and begin a new one: the American Renaissance.